 In 2014, government documents seemed to explain what it was that the witnesses were looking at.
 The documents alluded to it being a part of a secret radiation testing project named HIBAL.
 It was a joint US and Australian initiate that was developed to monitor atmospheric radiation levels.
 They used large silver balloons that were equipped with sensors.
-Each balloon had a 180kg payload and was followed by a light aircraft who would track the balloon and trigger it’s 12m parachute using a radio signal.
+Each balloon had a 180kg payload and was followed by a light aircraft that would track the balloon and trigger its 12m parachute using a radio signal.
 The program ran from 1960 to 1969 and it is believed that the Westall sighting is a test balloon that was blown off course after it was launched in Mildura.
-The 3 metallic objects would have been the balloon, it’s payload and the parachute.
+The 3 metallic objects would have been the balloon, its payload, and the parachute.
 While it is believed to be flight 292 from this program, mysteriously, the flight records of this period have either gone missing or were destroyed.

 Eyewitnesses however do not buy into this explanation as they say that they saw a flying saucer that landed and then took off again.
 If it was one of these balloons, it would have deflated.
 Others claim that it has been hyped out of proportion by the media.
 Being that it was also 50 years ago, with the media hype surrounding this mystery, it is possible that all of the hype has contributed to some false memories.
 The one thing we do know is that there was something in the sky that day.
 The question is what?

-Whatever happened on the day still remains a mystery The landing site has been turned into a memorial park with a silver UFO with red slides and light up features for children to play on with people flocking to the area to look for 'evidence' of an event over 50 years ago.
+Whatever happened on the day still remains a mystery The landing site has been turned into a memorial park with a silver UFO with red slides and light-up features for children to play on with people flocking to the area to look for evidence of an event over 50 years ago.
 The UFO was designed by the council as a homage to the 1966 event and the areas claim to fame as well as a sign (above).

 So I am putting the call out!
 Were you a witness to this event?
 Please contact me, I would love to know your story!